hradet/Genesys.jl/README.md

 A generic module written in Julia to asses and compare different design and control methods for distributed energy systems in a stochastic framework.
 The `simulate!` function includes multi-stage investment periods and multi-scenarios assessment.

 # Installation
 In order to use the package, follow the [managing package guideline](https://julialang.github.io/Pkg.jl/v1/managing-packages/) for uneregistred packages.
+Examples on how to use the package are provided in the "example" folder.

 # Resolutions methods
 - Design